Jesper Jansson

 Jesper Urban Jansson (born 8 January 1971) is a Swedish former professional footballer who played as a defender or midfielder.
-He currently serves as the director of football at Hammarby IF.
+He is the head of football of Allsvenskan club IFK Göteborg since April 2025.

 As a player, he represented Östers IF, AIK, Djurgårdens IF, Stabæk, KRC Genk, Helsingborgs IF, and Högabergs BK during a club career that spanned between 1988 and 2007.
 He won one cap for the Sweden national team in 1994 and represented the Sweden Olympic team at the 1992 Summer Olympics.

+He has worked as sporting director for Helsingborgs IF, Hammarby IF, and AC Omonia.

 Club career

 Jansson was the captain of AIK during the season 1994-1995.
 His move to rival club Djurgårdens IF in 1996 was not a popular one amongst fans especially for a hooligan firm associated with AIK called Firman Boys.
 After leaving the club Jansson received death threats and had his door painted orange (the color of Firman Boys) with the text Judas.
 One of the reasons for him subsequently leaving Djurgårdens IF in 1997 for Norwegian club Stabæk Fotball was because of this intimidation.
 Even after moving to another country and securing a protected identity he would still go on to receive threats.

 He was a part of the Helsingborgs IF team that eliminated Inter Milan to qualify for the 2000–01 UEFA Champions League.